Welcome to today's edition of the Rush 24-7 podcast.

 I have no clue what it was.

-But I've gone through the news today, and there's plenty of stuff in here that's you know, qualified to be nightmare material in no particular order.
+But I've gone through the news today, and there's plenty of stuff in here that's qualified to be nightmare material.

-Now, this is as the government is conducting hearings today against Apple and Google over what they're doing to track people's locations, and here comes the regime saying, Yeah, guess what?
+Now, as the government is conducting hearings today against Apple and Google over what they're doing to track people's locations, and here comes the regime saying, guess what?

 You know what?

-The only way you're gonna know about emergencies is if you we can get to you on your cell phone.
+The only way you're going to know about emergencies is if we can get to you on your cell phone.

 The announcement of the new emergency alert system came yesterday in the wake of Osama bin Laden's death and an uptick in security and safety concerns around New York City.

-Well, as long as they're going to do this, uh how about sending emails and texts to people in their cell phones as to the location with the cheapest gasoline in their communities?
+Well, as long as they're going to do this, how about sending emails and texts to people on their cell phones as to the location of the cheapest gasoline in their communities?

 I mean, why stop at emergencies?